Ins and Outs of Filing Military Taxes When You Are Deployed

 - The Volunteer Income Tax Assistance program.
 Offered for free by the Internal Revenue Service, this program is for those living on or off base and includes sites for military members overseas.
 Program staff can help you with military tax issues.

 - Military OneSource MilTax free preparation and e-filing software.
-MilTax preparation and e-filing software allows you to prepare and file your taxes with ease.
+MilTax preparation and e-filing software, available mid-January through mid-October, allows you to prepare and file your taxes with ease.
 It’s designed to address military-specific scenarios, such as those described above.
 If you have questions along the way or need to get answers to special tax concerns, connect with a MilTax consultant at no-cost.

 - The IRS has a web page on tax information for military members and for members of the U.S. Armed Forces.